MicrosoftDocs/entra-docs/docs/identity-platform/reference-third-party-cookies-spas.md

   - Consider having a pre-load sequence in the app that checks for a login session and redirects to the login page before the app fully unpacks and executes the JavaScript payload.
 - **Popups**
   - If the user experience (UX) of a full page redirect doesn't work for the application, consider using a popup to handle authentication.
-  - When the popup finishes redirecting to the application after authentication, code in the redirect handler will store the code, and tokens in local storage for the application to use.
+  - When the popup finishes redirecting to the application after authentication, code in the redirect handler will store the auth code, and tokens in local storage for the application to use.
 MSAL.js supports popups for authentication, as do most libraries.
   - Browsers are decreasing support for popups, so they may not be the most reliable option.
 User interaction with the SPA before creating the popup may be needed to satisfy browser requirements.

      Apple [describes a popup method](https://webkit.org/blog/8311/intelligent-tracking-prevention-2-0/) as a temporary compatibility fix to give the original window access to third-party cookies.
 While Apple may remove this transferal of permissions in the future, it will not impact the guidance here.

      Here, the popup is being used as a first party navigation to the login page so that a session is found and an auth code can be provided.
 This should continue working into the future.

+Developers can continue to use `prompt=none` with the expectation that they will see a higher rate of *interacion_required* errors when third-party cookies are blocked.
+The recommendation is to always have an [interactive method fallback](entra/identity-platform/msal-js-prompt-behavior#interactive-requests-with-promptnone.md) in case of failures during silent token acquisition.

 ### Using iframes